meyusufdemirci/DeveloperMentorship/README.md

-This document includes the skills every developer should have.
+This document includes the skills every developer should have, popular subjetcs and most asked questions.

-The skills are separated into two main subjects, soft and technical skills.

 # Skills